 Our history is filled with many instances of voter suppression.
 Pole taxes and literacy tests are two prime examples of those in power trying to disenfranchise minorities, or those who they disagreed with.

 As we live through this pandemic, many people are isolated, unable, and unwilling to go to the polls.
 The elderly, those that are ill, medical health care workers, police and firefighters, and all essential employees, will have access to an absentee ballot, without any questions being asked.
 According to Pew Research, older Americans traditionally turn out to vote at higher rates than younger adults.
 In the 2016 presidential election, roughly a quarter of voters (27%) were ages 65 and older.
-Additionally, 56% of all poll workers were 61 and older.
+Additionally, 56% of all poll workers were 61 and older; some data suggests the number was in fact much higher than this.
 In the 2018 general election, 31% of the poll workers were age 61-70, and 27% were age 71 and over.

 Arguing that more absentee ballots will lead to election fraud is unfounded.
 In this tumultuous time, making absentee ballots more available is a workable and healthy solution, and should be welcomed by everyone, no matter what your political party or affiliation.
 In the upcoming 2020 November election, we may still be social distancing, and we do not want to disenfranchise anyone.